A stunning debut novel by the author of THE TENTH MUSE.

-Years later, when Hannah inexplicably cuts all ties and disappears, Janie goes to find her.
-Thus begins a journey that will force her to confront her family's painful silence, the truth behind her parents' sudden move to America twenty years earlier, and her own conflicted feelings toward Hannah.
+Years later, when Hannah cuts all ties and disappears, Janie goes to find her.
+It is the start of a journey that will force her to confront her family's painful silence, the truth behind her parents' sudden move to America twenty years earlier, and her own conflicted feelings toward Hannah.

 In Forgotten Country, Catherine Chung tells an inexpressibly beautiful story about a Korean family with a complex history...
 The story builds quietly, meticulously, and Chung does a masterful job of weaving the past with the present, incorporating mythology and memory in ways that both captivate and haunt.
 If you read one novel this spring, let it be Forgotten Country - Roxane Gay, at The Rumpus